Updated: December 2017

 There are a number of team members who serve in different roles that support the state's GESPC program.
 These team members are supported by an outside third-party skilled in GESPC.

 The state program uses a set of standardized instruments for use with GESPC for state facilities and a separate set of standardized contract instruments for units of local government.

 The state's public sector program members participate in the Kentucky Energy Services Coalition (ESC) Chapter.
 The Chapter has been in existence for over 10 years and is known for its outreach and education efforts and events.
 The Chapter conducts statewide workshops as well as provides speakers for panels at various conference throughout the state.
 In this education and outreach role, the organization's members help provide leadership that is key to the state's local government participation in utilizing energy and cost savings procurement and educating local officials on the benefits of performance contracting.

-The Chapter meets every other month in different geographical locations throughout the state for the convenience of the members.
+The Chapter meets quarterly in different geographical locations throughout the state for the convenience of the members.

-Although the Chapter does not have its own awards program, recognition of outstanding projects are linked to other existing state and federal programs.
+Although the Chapter does not have its own awards program Kentucky regularly recognizes K-12 schools and local government facilities that have earned the ENERGY STAR with a certificate signed by the Governor.
+The State Energy Office will send out a press release and hold a special event onsite to recognize the facility owner and ensure publicity.
 For example, the Auburn Elementary was recognized in January 2016 for achieving ENERGY STAR certification.
 Auburn Elementary received this recognition after implementing a variety of energy and maintenance savings techniques through a Performance Contract in 2001 and additional improvements earlier this year, saving the district $1,343,676 in energy usage avoidance.